Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 \section{Examples}

-We illustrate our solution concept in a few applications that are prominent in the literature.
-We consider Cournot and Bertrand duopoly, Spence's job market signaling, and bilateral trade.
-Moreover, in Appendix B we analyze a forecasting problem and a public good game.
+We illustrate our solution concept in a few economic examples that are prominent in the literature.
+We consider Cournot and Bertrand duopoly, public good provision, Spence's job market signaling, bilateral trade with common value, and forecasting.
+The examples presented in this section are self-contained as they do not require knowledge of the formalities presented in Section \ref{s:pce}.

-In these applications, actions traditionally belong to an interval or to the positive reals.
-The concept of PCE is easily extended to allow for infinite sets.
-Alternatively, one can discretize the sets of actions and states.

-Traditionally, uncertainty is incorporated in such models in a very simple fashion, often only considering two states, high and low.
-We consider richer (in some cases, infinite dimensional) sets of uncertain events in order to capture more realistic uncertainty.
+We are particularly interested in understanding strategic play under uncertainty when the players cannot or are unwilling to assess the likelihood of different states of the world at the beginning of the game.
+Formally, players can only have degenerate priors that put probability one on a single state of the world.
+We call this {\it genuine ambiguity}.

+Apart from forecasting, the examples presented below deal with genuine ambiguity.
+Therein, ambiguity is specified in terms of bounds on what the players do not know.
+Probability distributions do not play a role.
+Players do not have beliefs.
+Instead, they speculate about which state is true or about what decision node within an information set they are at.
+In addition, we assume that players do not use mixed strategies.
+They search among their pure strategies for a best compromise.
+Thus we perform a strategic analysis without using probabilities.

+The section concludes with an example of forecasting that demonstrates the interplay between ambiguity and noise, where multiple priors over one parameter meet a single prior over another parameter.